 So why does the UK have one of the worst covid death rates in the world?

 Despite the fact that we have long foreseen and even run training exercises to prepare for the risk of a respiratory pandemic, we were ill-prepared.
-With local authorities poorly resources after ten years of “austerity”, money suddenly became no object as government promised to do “whatever it takes”.
+Despite local authorities being poorly resourced after ten years of “austerity”, money suddenly became no object as government promised to do “whatever it takes”.
 Local Councils are still short-changed, however, while private companies took central government contracts worth billions.

 And we were late to take it seriously.
 That’s despite seeing what happened in China in December, in Korea, then Italy in February, and the announcements from the World Health Organisation.
 On March 23rd we mark a year since our first lockdown.
 Did it matter?
 Yes.
 The virus spreads exponentially, meaning it increases faster and faster, every day.